MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/partition-layout.md

 In Windows 10 Mobile, Microsoft and the silicon vendor (SV) configure the storage partitions and partition sizes.
 Partitions must be designed so that they are large enough for all current components and to accept updates over the lifetime of the phone.
 After the partition sizes have been set on a phone, the only way to change the size is by reflashing the device with a clean full flash update, which will wipe all data on the phone.

-The storage subsystem for a phone must conform to the requirements specified in [section 2.2: Memory, of the Windows Phone 8.1 GDR1 Chassis Requirements Specification]( http://go.microsoft.com/fwlink/p/?linkid=530204).
+The storage subsystem for a phone must conform to the requirements specified in [section 2.2: Memory, of the Windows 10 Mobile minimum hardware requirements](https://msdn.microsoft.com/library/windows/hardware/dn915086.aspx#section_2.0_-_minimum_hardware_requirements_for_windows_10_mobile).

 **Note**   OEMs may not add, remove, or modify partitions in the layout designed by Microsoft and the SV.
 This helps to ensure that all the software and configuration data on the phone can be serviced by phone updates.
 OEM components typically are built into the main OS partition (for preloaded applications and native services), the data partition (for data such as preloaded maps), or the device provisioning partition (for device-specific read-only configuration data).